blp-workshop/blp_task2/README.md

 **Task:** The objective is to detect the sentiment associated within a given text.
 This is a multi-class classification task that involves determining whether the sentiment expressed in the text is _Positive_, _Negative_, _Neutral_.

 ## Dataset
+For a brief overview of the dataset, kindly refer to the *README.md* file located in the data directory.

 ### Input data format
 Each file uses the tsv format.
 A row within the tsv adheres to the following structure: